Is it possible for someone to get a deep vein thrombosis while on the blood thinner coumadin (Warfarin), and if so, why?

 This is a prescription drug that’s so effective at thinning blood, that it carries the risk of internal bleeding, including in the brain.

-Once a definitive diagnosis is made, says Dr. Kim, the patient is placed on anticoagulation, which typically is that of coumadin (Warfarin).
+Once a definitive diagnosis is made, the patient is placed on anticoagulation, which typically is that of coumadin (Warfarin), says Dr. Kurtis Kim, MD, a vascular surgeon with Vein & Vascular Institute of Central Maryland.

 A common reason for being placed on a blood thinner is to help prevent DVT as a result of surgery, particularly joint replacement.